clydebuilt1974/TryHackMe/Junior Penetration Tester/Introduction to Web Hacking/Structured Query Language Injection.md

 ## Blind SQL Injection - Authentication Bypass
 * Blind SQLi is when there is little to no feedback to confirm whether injected queries were successful or not.
 * This is because the error messages have been disabled, but the injection still works regardless.
-* All is need is that little bit of feedback to successfully enumerate a whole database.
+* All is needed is that little bit of feedback to successfully enumerate a whole database.

 ### Authentication Bypass
 * One of the most straightforward Blind SQL Injection techniques is when bypassing authentication methods such as login forms.